LordSlushii/PlateFlow/README.md

 Description of each file uploaded:

-Employeeinterface.py : A GUI made using python in which the drive thru employees scan the number plate or manually take a drive thru order
+Employeeinterface.py : A GUI made using python in which the drive thru can scan the number plate or manually take a drive thru order

 last recomendation module god pls save me.py : A module in which the user gets recomended new items or dishes based on his order history